Followers

 Spy as a Newspaper

-So we can see that the idea of using the name “Spy” for a newspaper was consistent with the origin of the word and its more general use.
-A paper’s staff and contributors observe, ask about, watch, and follow closely.
-At least that is the hope of the public who rely on their objectivity and sense of fairness.
-For, as American society became more literate, the power of the press grew.Turbulent Times
+So, we can see that using the name “Spy” for a newspaper matches the origin of the word and its broader use.
+A newspaper’s staff and contributors observe, question, watch, and follow closely.
+At least, that is the hope of the public, who rely on their objectivity and fairness.
+As American society became more literate, the influence of the press increased.

-The turbulent years between 1775 and 1783 were a time of great trial and disturbance among newspapers.
-Interruption, suppression, and lack of support checked their growth substantially.
-Although there were forty-three newspapers in the United States when the Treaty of Paris was signed in 1783, compared with thirty-seven at the time of the battle of Lexington in 1775, barely a dozen published on a continuing basis during that period.
-Curiously, not one newspaper in the larger coastal cities - Boston, New York, and Philadelphia, published uninterrupted through the duration of the war.
+The turbulent years between 1775 and 1783 were a time of great trial and disturbance for newspapers.
+Interruption, suppression, and lack of support significantly hindered their growth.
+Although there were forty-three newspapers in the United States when the Treaty of Paris was signed in 1783, compared with thirty-seven at the time of the Battle of Lexington in 1775, only about a dozen published regularly during that period.
+Curiously, not one newspaper in the larger coastal cities—Boston, New York, and Philadelphia—published uninterrupted throughout the war.

 Obstacles

-The nature of the rebellion caused some of this.
-When the colonial forces were in possession, Loyalist papers were suppressed.
-Conversely, during the British occupation, patriot papers dispersed or were discontinued, or they became loyalists until the patriots once more ascended.
-As result, some papers from the cities along the coast moved inland, where they could continue to publish.
-Exigencies of war brought logistical problems such as shortages of paper, ink, etc. This brought about poor quality papers or skipped issues to save resources.
+The nature of the rebellion contributed to some of these issues.
+When the colonial forces were in control, Loyalist papers were suppressed.
+Conversely, during the British occupation, patriot papers were either dispersed, discontinued, or temporarily converted into loyalist publications until the patriots regained control.
+As a result, some newspapers from coastal cities moved inland to continue publishing.
+War-related challenges led to logistical problems, including shortages of paper, ink, and other essential materials.
+This led to the production of poor-quality papers or the skipping of issues to conserve resources.

 The Massachusetts Spy

-Let’s turn to the paper that was the epitome of the kind of “Spy” we are talking about.
-Isaiah Thomas's Massachusetts Spy, published in Boston and Worcester, was constantly on the verge of being suppressed, from the time of its establishment in 1770 to 1776 and during the American Revolution.
-In 1771-73 the Spy featured the essays of several anonymous political commentators who called themselves "Centinel," "Mucius Scaevola" and "Leonidas."
-They spoke in the same terms about similar issues, kept patriot issues on the front page, and responded to attacks by pro-government papers.
-Rhetorical combat was a patriot tactic that explained the issues of the day and fostered patriotism short of outright rebellion.
-The columnists spoke to the colonists as an independent people tied to Britain only by voluntary legal compact.
-The Spy soon carried its radicalism to a logical conclusion.
-Later, when articles from the Spy were reprinted in other papers, the country as a whole was made ready for Tom Paine's critical patriotic statement: Common Sense in 1776.
+Let’s examine the paper that exemplifies the kind of “Spy” we are discussing.
+Isaiah Thomas's Massachusetts Spy, published in Boston and Worcester, was often close to being shut down from its founding in 1770 through 1776 and during the American Revolution.
+Between 1771 and 73, the Spy featured writings from several anonymous political commentators who called themselves "Centinel," "Mucius Scaevola," and "Leonidas."
+They shared similar views on issues, kept patriot concerns on the front page, and responded to attacks from pro-government papers.
+Rhetorical combat was a patriot strategy that explained current issues and fostered patriotism without outright rebellion.
+The columnists addressed the colonists as an independent people, linked to Britain only through a voluntary legal compact.
+The Spy soon expanded its radicalism to a logical conclusion.
+Later, when articles from the Spy were reprinted in other papers, the entire country was prepared for Tom Paine's influential patriotic statement: Common Sense in 1776.

 Who was Isaiah Thomas?

-We are not talking about a legendary NBA player but a legendary newspaperman.
-Our Isaiah Thomas was born in Boston, Massachusetts, and apprenticed in July 1756 to one Zechariah Fowle, a Boston printer, with whom he formed a partnership in 1770.
-This resulted in the publication of the Massachusetts Spy.
-The partnership broke up after a few months, but Thomas continued publication alone.
+We are not talking about a legendary NBA player but about a legendary newspaperman.
+Our Isaiah Thomas was born in Boston, Massachusetts, and apprenticed in July 1756 to Zechariah Fowle, a Boston printer, with whom he formed a partnership in 1770.
+This led to the publication of the Massachusetts Spy.
+The partnership dissolved after a few months, but Thomas continued publishing alone.
 He had a motto for his paper: “Open to all parties, but influenced by none.”
 Sort of the “Fair & Balanced” of its day.
-The Spy initially came out three times a week but under Thomas’s sole ownership it became a semi-weekly, and then in 1771, a weekly.
-The Spy championed the Whig cause early on, resulting in the British government's attempt to suppress it.
-Massachusetts’s last Royal governor, Thomas Hutchinson, ordered the attorney general to prosecute Thomas, but the grand jury failed to find cause for indictment.
+The Spy initially published three times a week, but under Thomas’s sole ownership, it became a semi-weekly, and then, in 1771, a weekly.
+The Spy championed the Whig cause early on, which led to the British government's attempt to suppress it.
+Massachusetts’s last Royal governor, Thomas Hutchinson, ordered the attorney general to prosecute Thomas, but the grand jury failed to find cause for an indictment.

 More Flash than Bang?

-The general spirit of the time produced an abundance of mottoes, editorials, letters, and poems.
-In the beginning of the struggle, both editorials and communications urged united resistance to oppression, praised patriotism, and denounced tyranny.
-Over time, these patriotic urgings became more vigorous, and in many ways led popular sentiment.
-Later, the idea of independence took form, and theories of government were discussed.
-Unfortunately (or fortunately) too often zeal for the cause overrode any semblance of journalistic standards resulting often in exaggerated or even false reporting.
+The overall spirit of the era generated many mottoes, editorials, letters, and poems.
+At the beginning of the struggle, both editorials and communications called for united resistance to oppression, praised patriotism, and condemned tyranny.
+As time passed, these patriotic appeals grew stronger and shaped public opinion.
+Later, the idea of independence took shape, and debates about government were held.
+Sadly (or perhaps fortunately), enthusiasm for the cause often overshadowed journalistic standards, leading to exaggerated or even false reports.

 A Struggle of Ideas

-Despite their shortcomings, the newspapers of the Revolution were an effective force working towards the unification of sentiment, the awakening of a consciousness of a common purpose, interest, and a shared vision of the future among the separate colonies, and of a determination to see the war through to a successful conclusion.
-They were often more single-minded than the people themselves, and they bore no small share of the burden of arousing and supporting the often discouraged and indifferent public spirit.
-In this sense, they were highly successful in helping shepherd the thirteen hapless colonies in a long and impossible struggle that resulted in an improbable victory.
+Despite their flaws, the newspapers of the Revolution were a powerful force in uniting people's feelings, sparking a shared sense of purpose, interest, and vision among the separate colonies, and fostering the determination to see the war through to a successful conclusion.
+They were often more focused than the people themselves and carried a significant share of the responsibility for inspiring and sustaining the often discouraged and indifferent public spirit.
+In this way, they played a vital role in guiding the thirteen struggling colonies through a long and seemingly impossible fight that resulted in an unlikely victory.